ECLK/Results-Dist/README.md

 ### Test Driver

 Start the test driver service by running `testdriver.jar`, either using `ballerina run` or `java -jar`, using the `url` option to point to the distributor's results receiving endpoint.
-The `delay` option can be used to specify the delay between two consecutive results
+The `delay` option can be used to specify the delay between two consecutive results.

 ```cmd
 $ ballerina run testdriver.jar -url=http://localhost:8181 -delay=1000